balusena/docker-for-devops/07-Docker Volumes/Docker Volumes.md

 root@b8d5c2e1f8b9:/volume1# ls
 ```

-#### Create a file new.js in container4 this gets reflected and mapped in containerfromimage container volume1 directory
+#### 6.Create a file new.js in container4 this gets reflected and mapped in containerfromimage container volume1 directory:

 ```

-# ls
-# touch new.js
-# ls
-new.js

 # Create container4 using Docker image myvolumeimage which has the volume defined, share volume from containerfromimage.

 ubuntu-dsbda@ubuntudsbda-virtual-machine:~$ docker run -it --name container4 --volumes-from containerfromimage ubuntu sh